Charlie Bennett: Worcester Ruby Legs

 In 1879, after the Milwaukee club disbanded, Bennett joined the Worcester Ruby Legs, a team organized and managed by Frank Bancroft.
 The team played in the National Association, which has been rated as having been a minor league in 1879.
 Bennett began at Worcester as a backup catcher to Doc Bushong, but eventually replaced Bushong.
 Bennett hit .328 in 42 games during the 1879 season.

 During the winter of 1879–1880, Bancroft took his team, including Bennett, on a baseball tour of Cuba and the Southern United States.
 Bennett stayed in New Orleans and played for local baseball teams there until the 1880 season began.

 In 1880, Worcester was admitted to the National League, replacing the Syracuse Stars, and attaining major league status.
 That season, Bennett appeared in 51 games, 45 of them as the team's catcher.
 Bennett caught for Lee Richmond, baseball's first left-handed pitching star.
-Richmond compiled a 32–32 record in 1880, and also pitched the first perfect game in major league history, with Bennnett catching.
+Richmond compiled a 32–32 record in 1880, and also pitched the first perfect game in major league history, with Bennett catching.
 Bennett had a .228 batting average with 20 runs scored and 18 RBIs during the 1880 season.
 Defensively, he ranked second among the National League's catchers with a .913 fielding percentage and fifth in putouts and range factor.